tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-18-a-review-of-gaussian-processes.md

     A covariance matrix of shape (n_samples, n_new_samples)
     """
     l2 = np.sum(X ** 2, 1).reshape(-1, 1) + (np.sum(X_prime ** 2, 1).reshape(1, -1) - 2 * X * X_prime.T)
-    return amplitude * np.exp( 0.5 * l2 / sigma ** 2 )
+    return amplitude * np.exp( 0.5 * l2 / length_scale ** 2 )
 ```

-- **Constant Kernel**: This kernel is also often used for computationally light modelling.
+- **Constant Kernel**: This stationary kernel is also often used for computationally light modelling.
 It just maps the data matrix to a covariance matrix with constant values in all the rows and columns analogous to the constant mean function.
 It is computationally easy to compute with the disadvantage of poor posterior covariance.
 It often models the uncertainty very poorly and hence is not suitable for tasks like Bayesian Optimization.

 $$K(X, X^{\prime}) = C$$